k8gb-io/k8gb/docs/deploy_cloudflare.md

 minimum 60-second value in case you are operating a non-Enterprise Cloudflare subscription.
 The lower values will be rejected by Cloudflare API.

-Apply Gslb resource to each cluster.
+Apply the Gslb and Ingress resources to each cluster.

 ```sh
 kubectl apply -f ./docs/examples/cloudflare/test-gslb-failover.yaml